dsrichard97/dsrichard97/README.md

       Medicare Dual Enrollment
       <p>
         Health Insurance companies and hospital admissions are always trying to find a way to increase there memberships to provide High Quality Service to people and the community.
 Healthcare insurance comapanies want to further understand there targeted groups socially, economically, and geographically.
 The purpose of this intial exploratory analysis is to look into the type of enrollees in 2015-2019.
 The data comes from a database, however, I pulled SQL data from the Google Cloud: Dual Enrollment.
-This process gives insights from a statistical inference perspective to highlight initial analysis for modeling time series or heatmapping.
+This process gives insights from a statistical inference perspective to highlight initial analysis for modeling time series or heatmaps for locating hotzones of current enrollees.
 For <a href="https://github.com/dsrichard97/Medicare_Dual_Enroll" target="_blank"> Full Project</a>.
       </p>
     </li>